 When Your Child With JIA Needs Surgery

-While surgery is less common in children with arthritis these days, sometimes it is necessary.
+Although surgery is not common in children with arthritis, sometimes it is necessary.
 Here's what you need to know.

-By combining medication with other tools — such as regular stretching and exercise to prevent joint contractures, and assistive devices, such as splints, to support or reposition weakened joints -- your child’s joints can be protected for a longer period of time and functioning challenges may be reduced or, ideally, eliminated.
+By combining medication with other tools — such as regular stretching and exercise to prevent joint contractures, and assistive devices, such as splints, to support or reposition weakened joints — your child’s joints can be protected for a longer period of time and functional challenges reduced or prevented.

-Still, surgery sometimes becomes unavoidable, typically for one of two reasons.
-Either an effective medication regimen couldn’t be identified to stop the progression of joint damage, or your child may have been diagnosed later in the disease process, after significant inflammatory fallout already has occurred.
-Surgery, in such cases, can provide relief and restore function.
+Still, surgery sometimes becomes unavoidable usually for one of two reasons: Either medication couldn’t stop the progression of joint damage, or your child was diagnosed later in the disease after significant damage had occurred.
+In such cases, surgery may provide pain relief and restore function.

-The following surgical procedures tend to be the most commonly performed on children with arthritis; the more frequent surgical interventions are ranked closer to the top:
+The following tend to be the most commonly performed surgical procedures on children with arthritis.

-Why it’s done: To correct a difference in leg lengths that may be caused by disrupted growth of the limb with arthritis.
+Why it’s done: To correct a difference in leg lengths.

-What else you need to know: Epiphysiodesis usually is reserved for children whose anticipated leg-length discrepancy is greater than 2 centimeters (or almost an inch) and who have at least two years of growth remaining.
+What else you need to know: Epiphysiodesis usually is reserved for children whose anticipated leg-length discrepancy is greater than 2 centimeters (or almost an inch) and who have at least one to two years of growth remaining.
 The recovery period is brief, with few complications, though the screws used to fasten the metal plates can loosen, and a temporarily corrected leg can sometimes revert to its previous length.
 Epiphysiodesis can also cause kids to be slightly shorter than without the surgery.

 Joint Fusion (arthrodesis)

-Why it’s done: Synovectomy is designed to remove excess synovial lining that isn’t responding to treatments, including intra-articular corticosteroid injections.
-The procedure most often is done on the knee and occasionally the wrist and elbow.
+Why it’s done: Synovectomy is designed to remove excess synovial lining that isn’t responding to treatments, including corticosteroid injections into the joint.
+The procedure is usually performed on the knee and occasionally the wrist and elbow.

 Stay in the Know.
 Live in the Yes.